-The IELTS essay writing section assesses your ability to organize and demonstrate your idea in the most crisp and concise form possible.
+The essay writing section assesses your ability to organize and demonstrate your idea in the most crisp and concise form possible.
 Your evaluation is based on your correct or faulty usage of English language.
 The essay task may also check your ability to compare and analyze given data to form the essay.
 One of the tasks will ask you to form an opinion about a given argument or position.

 Format of the IELTS Writing Section:

-There will be two tasks to complete in the IELTS essay writing section.
+There will be two tasks to complete in the writing section.
 These two tasks differ according to the module of testing you choose.
 You can select either the General Training Writing or the Academic Training.
 Let us discuss the different tasks in two different forms of testing in the following:

 - Academic Training: There are two essay tasks in the Academic Training section.
-The first task of the IELTS essay writing is to interpret and explain, and correlate data and information provided in graphs, charts, tables or diagrams.
+The first task of the writing section is to interpret and explain, and correlate data and information provided in graphs, charts, tables or diagrams.
 The minimum word count for this task is 150 words.
 The second task requires you to frame an essay based on a topic, argument or issue raised by the task.
 The essay must have at least 250 words.
 The issues cover matters of general interest that assesses the test takers' understanding skill.

-- General Training Writing: This IELTS essay writing section contains two tasks.
+- General Training Writing: This writing section contains two tasks.
 The first task is to write a letter in response to a given condition, difficulty or situation.
 The letter may vary in tone between formal, partially formal or informal.
 The second task requires you to write an essay of not less than 250 words, upon a given outlook, issue or a standpoint.
 The quality of the essay might rather be more personal than the essays in the Academic Essay writing section.

-How Do You Score High In the IELTS Writing Section?
+How Do You Score High in the IELTS Writing Section?

-The ideal score band of the IELTS essay writing section is 7 and above.
+The ideal score band of the writing section is 7 and above.
 You have to write a response or a summary, connecting the points of reasons, tangibility, evidence, logic and substantial proofs in order to get a high score band.
 Here are a few tips to score high in the Essay Writing section: